-Daemen College recommends that entering First Year Students (beginning with the 2017/18 academic year) complete their FAFSA no later than November 15.
+Each year the online FAFSA application becomes available on October 1st.
+Daemen recommends that entering First Year Students complete their FAFSA no later than November 15.

 The Financial Aid Office will send you a financial aid award letter.

-Beginning with the 2017/18 FAFSA students and parents will report income information from your "prior 2015 tax year" so this should not be an issue for you since your tax return filing should have already been completed.
-If your situation is unique and you have not completed your 2015 tax return you can still complete your FAFSA using estimated income figures.
+This should not be an issue for you since the tax information used in your FAFSA is based on your prior year tax return filing (last years tax return) so you should have already completed the required tax return.
+If your situation is unique and you have not completed your prior years tax return you can still complete your FAFSA using estimated income figures.
 FAFSA allows you to indicate that the income information is estimated.

 Yes.
 After your first year, you will receive a "Renewal Application" which contains preprinted information from the previous year's FAFSA.
 Your eligibility for financial aid may change significantly from year to year.

 If your parents are separated or divorced, the custodial parent is responsible for completing the FAFSA.
 The custodial parent is the parent with whom the student lived with most during the past 12 months.
 This is not necessarily the same parent who has legal custody.